 - Risk Assessment

-- Risk Monitoring and Review
+- · Risk Monitoring and Review

 - Risk Treatment

 - Risk Reporting

 The function supports business and other support units to monitor and manage their individual operational risks.
-Furthermore, the Group Operational Risk function also provides analysis and reports on operational risks to management committees (Board Risk Committee, Group Risk Committee, Local Risk Committee), and to Central Bank of UAE as per regulations, guidelines / circulars and conducts independent oversight and monitoring of risks and mitigating measures.
+Furthermore, the Group Operational Risk function also provides analysis and reports on operational risks to management committees (Board Risk Committee, Group Risk Committee, Local Risk Committee), and to the CBUAE as per regulations, guidelines / circulars and conducts independent oversight and monitoring of risks and mitigating measures.

-L. Operational risk (continued)
+N. Operational risk (continued)